 Simple to Use

 This worksheet is super simple because one page is all I felt I needed for my class.
 You might want to find a desk chart you want to laminate to the reverse of this worksheet.
-Here’s a great one you can get for free on TpT.
+Here’s a great one you can get for free from my store on TpT.

 Easy to Customize